robmclarty/woobie/README.md

 # Matryoshka

 A multi-layered messaging encryption protocol inspired by Signal.
-It uses a triple ECDH key exchange, ratcheting, perfect forward secrecy, wraps it all in NTRU and sends messages with TLS 1.3-only.
+It uses a triple ECDH/Sphincs key exchange, ratcheting, perfect forward secrecy, and wraps it all in NTRU.